Samueluba/requirement-analysis/README.md

 In conclusion, requirement analysis not only sets the direction for the project but also ensures that the development process remains aligned with user needs, budget, and timeline constraints, ultimately leading to a higher-quality product.

+# Types of Requirements

+In software engineering, requirements are typically classified into two main categories: **Functional** and **Non-functional**.
+Both are critical for successful system design, development, and validation.

+## Functional Requirements

+Functional Requirements describe the **specific behavior or functions** of a system — what the system **should do**.
+These are directly tied to user needs and business goals.

+### 📌 Definition:
+Functional requirements define the **features and capabilities** that the system must provide in response to user inputs.

+### ✅ Examples for Booking Management System:

+- The system must allow customers to search for available rooms based on date, location, and room type.
+- Users must be able to create a booking and receive a booking reference number.
+- Customers can cancel or modify existing bookings.
+- The admin can manage listings (add, update, or delete room types).
+- The system must process payments through an external payment gateway.
+- Upon successful payment, the system should send an email confirmation to the customer.

+These are concrete features that developers can build, testers can test, and users can interact with.

+---

+## Non-functional Requirements

+Non-functional Requirements describe the **quality attributes** of a system — how the system should behave.
+They are often related to **performance, usability, reliability, and compliance**.

+### 📌 Definition:
+Non-functional requirements specify the **criteria** that judge the operation of a system, rather than specific behaviors.

+### ✅ Examples for Booking Management System:

+- The system should respond to search queries within 2 seconds under normal load.
+- User sessions should automatically expire after 15 minutes of inactivity.
+- The system must be available 99.9% of the time, excluding planned maintenance.
+- All user data must be encrypted in transit and at rest.
+- The system should support at least 1,000 concurrent users.
+- The web application must be compatible with the latest versions of Chrome, Firefox, and Safari.
+- All features should be accessible according to WCAG 2.1 AA standards.

+These requirements impact the user experience, system performance, and security, but are not tied to specific user actions.

+---

+Understanding both types of requirements ensures that the booking management system is not only **functionally complete** but also **robust, secure, and user-friendly**.